 In terms of construction, sustainability is best defined as development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
-Structures must deliver benefits not only to the environment, but to the economy and to the community as well.

 Careful selection of building materials and construction methods is required and precast concrete’s inherent properties make it the obvious choice for achieving sustainability.

 Precasters are always looking for opportunities to reuse, reduce and recycle – grey and storm water runoff are utilised, waste materials from other industries are incorporated, the minimal production waste is recycled, moulds are often re-used hundreds of times, recycled steel is used for reinforcement and when it is no longer needed the final product is crushed up and used for road bases and construction fill.

 Precast concrete has a high thermal mass which enables it to absorb, store and later radiate heat.
 This passive solar quality allows natural heating in winter and cooling in summer, thereby reducing the environmental and economical costs of artificial heating and cooling.

 Precast concrete speeds up construction times and considerably reduces the environmental impact of a build.
 A precast project means less time on site, less equipment, less third party trades and a cleaner, safer site with less waste and less disruption to surrounding properties.
 Precast concrete is a fast, cost effective and environmentally friendly construction product.

 Precast concrete is an inert substance which does not emit or give off any gases or compounds, in fact it actually absorbs unwanted compounds such as carbon dioxide.
 Precast does not attract mould or mildew and being that it is termite and vermin proof, it removes the need for chemical spraying.
 The precast industry’s manufacturing techniques are economical, ecological and save waste products from landfill.